Subscribe to updates

 Lamors Winery, 21 Loampit Hill, SE13 7SZ

-The committee will consider a new premises licence application submitted by Lamors Winery Limited, 21 Loampit Hill.
-The application proposes the sale of alcohol for consumption off the premises between 09:00 and 23:00, Monday to Sunday.
+The committee was scheduled to consider a new premises licence application submitted by Lamors Winery Limited on 19 March 2025.
+The application requested permission to sell alcohol for consumption off the premises between 09:00 and 23:00, Monday to Sunday.

 • The prevention of public nuisance